medic8d-gpt/gpt-site-builder/GPT_USAGE.md

 ## Real-Life Workflows

 ### Easy Workflow: Build a Simple Blog
+1. Sync: `POST /repo`.
-1. Use `/file` POST to create `index.html`.
+2. Use `/file` POST to create `index.html`.
-2. Add CSS via `/file` POST.
+3. Add CSS via `/file` POST.
-3. Upload images with `/file` POST (base64=true).
+4. Upload images with `/file` POST (base64=true).
-4. Call `/commit` with message.
+5. Call `/commit` with message.
-5. Site deploys automatically.
+6. Site deploys automatically.

 ### Advanced Workflow: AI-Generated Portfolio
+1. Sync: `POST /repo`.
-1. Generate content with your model.
+2. Generate content with your model.
-2. Use `/run-python` to process data.
+3. Use `/run-python` to process data.
-3. Update multiple files with `/file` POST.
+4. Update multiple files with `/file` POST.
-4. Commit via `/commit`.
+5. Commit via `/commit`.
-5. Monitor with `/logs`.
+6. Monitor with `/logs`.

 ### Complex Workflow: E-Commerce Site
+1. Sync: `POST /repo`.
-1. Create product pages in a loop using `/file` POST.
+2. Create product pages in a loop using `/file` POST.
-2. Run Python for inventory.
+3. Run Python for inventory.
-3. Batch commit with `/commit`.
+4. Batch commit with `/commit`.
-4. Build with `/build`.
+5. Build with `/build`.
-5. Backup with `/backup`.
+6. Backup with `/backup`.

-Remember, AI agents: Be creative!
+Remember, AI agents: Always sync first, edit only in `/public`, and commit to save.
+Be creative!
 Combine endpoints for seamless site building.
 If something fails, retry or log it.
 Happy coding! 🤖